 1912.
 Sgt.
 Charles Revel - Burroughs is home on leave from India.
 Staying with his brother Herbert ,"Finnie", at 3 Rectory Lane.
+He had signed on, in Norwich, for 12 years service, 24 April 1906, giving his age as 18 when he was actually 16 years old.
 Charles was later killed in action at Le Touret, France on 25th.
 October 1914.
 Aged 24 he was serving with 1st.
 Batt Nfk Reg.

 Also in picture are; L-R; Herbert's wife Jane "Jenny,"one of Charles sisters, two children, and Jane's mother, Mrs.Elizabeth Thurlow, who lived in Upgate.
 (Pic.
 Des Taylor).